Rodrigo Duterte

-The investigation of the International Criminal Court (ICC) led to Duterte's arrest and transfer to The Hague on March 11, 2025, making him the first Philippine president to face an international tribunal and the first Asian leader to face a trial before the ICC.
+Duterte was arrested on March 11, 2025 and transferred to ICC custody in The Hague the next day, making him the first Philippine president to face an international tribunal and the first Asian leader to face a trial before the ICC.
 Despite this, he was re-elected as the mayor of Davao City in 2025; as he remains in The Hague, his son Baste is serving in his place as the acting mayor.
+As he failed to take his oath within the prescribed six-month period, he was disqualified from assuming office under the provisions of the Local Government Code.
+Duterte is scheduled to face trial for crimes against humanity on November 30, 2026.